iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.3/report.md

 > Useless control measure from NYS to you under false pretenses..<br> :date: __2021-01-24 16:06:46__

 > To hard to do<br> :date: __2021-01-04 16:34:28__

-> Lacking in functionality to inform users...
-Doesn't link outside the app to get additional up-to-date information and directives from government agencies.<br> :date: __2020-12-20 23:49:39__

 > No one likes using it for personal health reason.
 It doesn't go off when needed, because of low membership.<br> :date: __2020-12-16 17:56:59__